 Rebekah “ Becky” Main is a Wasco/Warm Springs tribal member of the Confederated Tribes of Warm Springs (CTWS) in Oregon.
 Becky was employed with her Tribe first as the Family Intake Coordinator and then promoted to the CPS Director.
 Becky was a NRC4Tribes Consultant doing work in Indian Country and when she was the CPS Director they had done Peer to Peer TA Assistance with other Tribes who wanted assistance in developing their Tribal Child Welfare Program.
 Becky recently comes from the National Resource Center for Diligent Recruitment (NRCDR) as a Tribal Child Welfare Specialist who worked with tribes and states on recruitment, foster care, and adoption to either develop and or enhance their program services (3 years).
 Becky is now the Tribal Child Welfare Specialist and Foster Care Specialist for the Capacity Build Center for Tribes (CBC4T).
 Becky’s experience in Indian Child Welfare entails: Title IV-E, ICWA, Family Group Conferencing, Prevention, Permanency Planning, Foster Care, Emergency Shelter, Diligent Recruitment, Rural Recruitment, and Cultural specific Case Management.

 Maria Alidio serves as the Administrative Manager for the Capacity Building Center for Tribes.
 She joined the Tribal Law and Policy Institute in December 2009 as a Program Specialist bringing in with her over 25 years of office administrative experience in the fields of Educational Research Studies, Internal Medicine, and Development Construction.
 She also proudly served 10 years in the United States Naval Reserve, under the Commander Naval Forces Korea Headquarters as a Yeoman 2nd Class Petty Officer and was decorated with the United States Navy and Marine Corps Achievement Medal, by Rear Admiral Daniel S. Mastagni for establishing a comprehensive muster report which ensured that all personnel were accounted for during a period of high tension in Korea.
-Maria works closely with the CBC for Tribes Co-Project Director to manage administrative functions, the information library, assists with financial tasks, human resource tasks, technology tasks, and coordinates the day-to-day office operations.
+Maria works closely with the Center for Tribes Program Services Lead to manage administrative functions, assists with financial tasks, technology tasks, and coordinates the day-to-day office operations.
 She also manages the logistical functions as they relate to the grant/contract deliverables.
-Maria works out of the Las Vegas office and enjoys her home with her wife Margaret and two kids (dogs) Zoey and Lucy.
+Maria and her wife Margaret enjoys living the nomadic life with their doggie daughter, Lucy.